saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 protocol for publishing [cluster-wide proxy](https://docs.openshift.com/container-platform/4.12/networking/enable-cluster-wide-proxy.html) settings, which is consumed by different OpenShift components (Linux worker nodes and infra nodes, CVO and OLM managed operators); Windows worker nodes do not currently consume or respect proxy settings.
 This effort will work to plug this feature disparity by making the [Windows Machine Config Operator](https://github.com/openshift/windows-machine-config-operator)
 (WMCO) proxy aware at install time and reactive during runtime.
+All references to proxy from now on refers to the OpenShift global/cluster-wide egress proxy.

 ## Motivation